 The same analysis procedure as reported in the previous experiments was used.
-For Session 1, we performed a One-Way Repeated Measures Bayesian ANOVA for color recall having Condition (Congruent, Incongruent, Neutral and Abstract) as the main predictor.
-For Session 2, we performed two separate 4 x 2 Repeated Measures Bayesian ANOVAs once for color recall and once for object recall having Condition (Congruent, Incongruent, Neutral and Abstract) and Recall order (Color Tested First and Object Tested First) as predictors.
+For Session 1, we performed a one-way repeated-measures Bayesian ANOVA for color recall, with condition (congruent, incongruent, neutral, and abstract) as the main predictor.
+For Session 2, we performed two separate $4\times 2$ repeated-measures Bayesian ANOVAs, once for color recall and once for object recall, with condition (congruent, incongruent, neutral, and abstract) and recall order (color tested first and object tested first) as predictors.

-We also submitted the color recall data of Experiment 4 to the between-item variant of the Categorical-Continuous Mixture Model.
+We also submitted the color recall data of Experiment 4 to the between-item variant of the categorical-continuous mixture model.
 For Session 1, we ran 10,000 iterations (with a burn-in of 1,000 iterations).
 For Session 2, we ran 12,000 iterations (with a burn-in of 2,000 iterations).
 We increased the number of iterations in Session 2 to obtain more stable parameters.